mdn/content/files/en-us/learn/server-side/django/deployment/index.md

 - Railway takes care of most of the the infrastructure so you don't have to.
   Not having to worry about servers, load balancers, reverse proxies, and so on, makes it much easier to get started.
 - Railway has a [focus on developer experience for development and deployment](https://docs.railway.app/reference/compare-to-heroku), which leads to a faster and softer learning curve than many other alternatives.
+- The skills and concepts you will learn when using Railway are transferrable.
-- While it provides some excellent new features, many of the ideas and approaches used are the same as for other popular hosting services, so the skills and concepts are transferrable.
+  While Railway has some excellent new features, many of the same ideas and approaches are used by other popular hosting services.
-- The service and plan limitations do not impact us using Railway for this tutorial.
+- The service and plan limitations do not really impact us using Railway for the tutorial.
   For example:

   - The starter plan only offers 500 hours of continuous deployment time each month, and $5 of credit that is consumed based on usage.